MatthewMer/Fallout4_NextGen_Reverter/README.md

 # Fallout4 Next Gen Reverter
-Scripts for reverting the next gen update of Fallout 4 because all mods relying on Script Extender are broken
+Scripts for reverting the next gen update of Fallout 4 because all mods relying on Script Extender are broken (see also the [page at nexusmods.com](https://www.nexusmods.com/fallout4/mods/81902))

 ## Usage ##
-* make sure you have a clean installation of Fallout 4 (except you know what you are doing)
+* ~~make sure you have a clean installation of Fallout 4 (except you know what you are doing)~~ The scripts will take care of content that breaks the game after downgrading.
+Your modded game should be fine afterwards and work as intended (except your mods modified existing game files in order to work).
-* clone the repository to a storage with enough free space, as you will essentially download the entiry game (~40GB without HD textures, ~90GB with HD textures)
+* clone the repository to a local storage with enough free space, as you will essentially download the entiry game (~40GB without HD textures, ~90GB with HD textures)
 * open a command prompt as administrator (depending on where your Fallout 4 installation is located)
 * go to the directory of the downloaded repository, e.g.
 ```